ravi1652/ravi1652/README.md

 ## What I’m looking for

-Open to internships or junior roles where I can contribute to real products, learn from experienced engineers, and grow as a developer.
+Open to senior software developer roles where I can contribute to real products, learn from experienced engineers, and grow as a developer.

 ---